 Yamauchi: “We are using a type of Duranate with AKXY2 that can reduce the amount of solvent mixed in the coating on the lower part of the body exterior as well as a water-dipersible Duranate on the wooden table inside the vehicle.
 When surfaces of wooden table are coated with this, you won’t have to worry about stains from spilling coffee or other things.

-Honjo: “Our Duranate products are just one component of a variety of materials so the name is relatively unknown to the general public, but it has the power to drastically impact the performance of these materials while contributing to the environment.
+Honjo: “Our Duranate products are just one component of a variety of materials so the name is relatively unknown to the general public, but it has the power to drastically impact the performance of coatings.
 They say that ‘the greatest value is found in the smallest details’ but I think that people like me who used to work in chemistry feel that ‘this is the type of work of a chemical manufacturer should be doing,’ and that is so fitting for Asahi Kasei.
 I want Asahi Kasei to keep on doing the work it needs to do for the betterment of society and continue this course of progression.”

 On May 25th, 2022, AKXY2 made its successful debut at “Automotive Engineering Exposition 2022” in Yokohama after overcoming the numerous challenges of the pandemic.
 The AKXY series is a collection of concept car projects that Asahi Kasei began in 2016.
 At the time, many people questioned why a chemical maker would build a vehicle.
 When taking a step back and looking at how it has evolved, we realized the purpose had become to “create a next generation vehicle concept that will meet the needs of future human life and society.”
 While the world continues to evolve and faces many transitions along the way, we strive to identify the activities and value perceptions that don’t change and search for the best answers to the countless challenges facing society.
 This has been Asahi Kasei’s mission since its founding, and yet it is not something we can complete on our own.
 As the name conveys, “AK (Asahi Kasei) X (Together With) Y (You),” we would like to explore ways to create a better future together with everyone.
 Asahi Kasei will always aim to continuously expand our technological capabilities in all of our expert fields across our Homes, Material and Health Care Sectors, including materials and electronics for the automotive industry.